linssab/XISMuS/README.md

 To install XISMuS, simply double-click the executable downloaded from one of the links above (32- or 64-bit depending on your system), carefully read the license agreement and follow the instructions on screen.
 <br>
 <br>
-At the present time, a [PATCH][PATCH] has been released.
-Be sure to download it and apply it after XISMuS Installation.
+An [update][PATCH] is available.
+Be sure to download an run it after XISMuS Installation.
+The update is intended for version v2.x.x onwards.
+If upgrading from a previous version (v1.x.x), please use the newest installer and only then apply the update.
 <br>

 **Note:** XISMuS uses xraylib version 3.3.0.
 You can download it for free [here][xraylib].
 Be sure to download the corresponding version to your system architecture.<ins> Note: If XISMuS fails to launch due to missing DLL's, please install xraylib.</ins><br>